robren/ansible/README.md

 We'll see the use of this next

+#  Putting it all together

+## Shell script wrapping droplet creation

+To create a new droplet named do-host1

+> ./new-do-droplet.sh do-host1

+## Adding a  new user with default environment to the new droplet
+Use the dynamic inventory script in conjunction with our existing new-user-roles.yml  playbook  e.g.

+> ansible-playbook -i digital_ocean.py new-user-roles.yml --extra-vars 'hosts=dotest9'

+## Shell script wrapper to add a new user into an existing droplet

+Here's how we can create a new user inside this new VM/droplet.
+This new user, is all set up for passwordless ssh into the host.
+> ./new-do-user.sh do-host1

+    test-lt :: ~/ansible » more new-do-user.sh
+    #! /bin/bash -x
+    DROPNAME=$1
+    TOKEN_FILE=~/bin/digital-ocean-env.sh
+    source $TOKEN_FILE
+    ansible-playbook -i digital_ocean.py new-user-roles.yml --extra-vars="hosts=${DROPNAME}" -vv

 ## Droplet Deletion

 - Note, the variable I added "desired_state" so that we can use the same new-do-droplet playbook for both creation and deletion of droplets
 > ansible-playbook -i digital_ocean.py  new-do-droplet.yml --extra-vars \
 '{"droplets":["dotest12","dotest13"], "desired_state":"deleted"}'

-## Adding a default environment to the new droplets
-Using the dynamic inventory script in conjunction witht our existing new-user-roles playbook

-> ansible-playbook -i digital_ocean.py new-user-roles.yml --extra-vars 'hosts=dotest9'

 # Future Tasks

  - Ansible and containers?